Keksuccino/fm-v2-wiki/README.md

-# fm-wiki
-Mirror repository for the pages of https://fm.keksuccino.dev.
+# Mirror of FancyMenu v2's Wiki

 The actual wiki pages are in the [`wiki` branch](https://github.com/Keksuccino/fm-wiki/tree/wiki).